Skip to main content

 A part-time programme may last longer than the corresponding full-time programme.

-The number of hours and ECTS credits allocated to subject-area training is specified in a curriculum.
+The number of hours and ECTS credits allocated to subject-area training is specified in a curriculum developed by an HEI.

-Teacher training includes the following groups of classes / courses (together with the minimum number of class hours and ECTS credits):
+Teacher training is divided into the following groups of classes / courses (together with the minimum number of class hours and ECTS credits):

 • Psychology and pedagogy: 210 hours and 10 ECTS credits, including 30 hours for internships;